- Superintendent Edith Walker, Ed.D.

 Stafford earned a bachelor's degree in elementary education, a master's degree in educational leadership, and a supervisor of student teaching certificate from Louisiana State University.
 She also completed post-graduate studies in counseling at Louisiana Baptist University in Shreveport.

-Mia Edwards is the Director of Secondary Schools for Ascension Public Schools, a position she has held since 2017.
+Beth Templet leads all four high schools as the Director of Secondary Education, a position she has held since 2023.

 Lynn Hathaway is the Director of Special Education for Ascension Public Schools, a position she has held since 2018.